byterubpay/byterub-site/_posts/2018-06-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-11.md

 **\<suraeNoether>** \</\\meeting
 **\<suraeNoether>** \<.,>d;fhadlf
 **\<oneiric\_>** lol, thanks for the information suraeNoether
-**\<UkoeHB>** here is latest draft https://www.pdf-archive.com/2018/06/11/zero-to-monero-first-edition-v0-20-3/zero-to-monero-first-edition-v0-20-3.pdf
+**\<UkoeHB>** here is latest draft https://www.pdf-archive.com/2018/06/11/zero-to-byterub-first-edition-v0-20-3/zero-to-byterub-first-edition-v0-20-3.pdf
 **\<suraeNoether>** thanks UkoeHB
 **\<suraeNoether>** and thanks to endogenic for throwing that link in earlier
-**\<UkoeHB>** aiming to close proofreading sunday night, then PR getmonero, for publish ~1 week later
+**\<UkoeHB>** aiming to close proofreading sunday night, then PR getbyterub, for publish ~1 week later
 **\<UkoeHB>** unless proofreaders more time, then ill push it out
 **\<oneiric\_>** really tremendous work coming out of the research lab, as always. much excite for 2018-2019!
 **\<binaryFate>** thanks suraeNoether for the updates!